-Skara Brae is a Neolithic Village inhabited around 3100BC but for some unknown reason it was abandoned and forgotten.
+Skara Brae is a Neolithic Village in Orkney inhabited around 3100BC but for some unknown reason it was abandoned and forgotten.
 In 1850 a winter storm exposed the village, hidden in the sand dunes.
 Excavation has been ongoing since it was discovered and the whole area is now a UNESCO world heritage site.
 The village can be explored as well as the nearby Bay of Skaill.

 Driving along the north-east coast of Mainland Orkney the sea is never far away.
 Even on summer days the sky is grey and the sea reflects the cold grey clouds.
 This area was the heart of the Neolithic world over 4500 years ago.
 People lived here on this remote part of the planet before the Egyptians were building pyramids and many of the buildings were abandoned before Stonehenge was thought about.